hjmangalam/parsyncfp/README.md

 chunk by chunk basis.
 This allows pfp to begin transferring files before the complete recursive descent of the source dir is complete.
 This feature can save many hours of prep time on very large dir trees.

+Dependencies: In addition to the above "fpart", pfp also requires 2 other Perl-based utilities, [scut](http://moo.nac.uci.edu/~hjm/scut) or [via git](https://github.com/hjmangalam/scut) and [stats](http://moo.nac.uci.edu/~hjm/stats) or via the same git as scut.

 pfp is primarily tested on Linux, but is being ported to MacOSX as well.